Ad Code

 Electrical energy is converted into mechanical energy by an electric motor.
 An electric motor typically has a stator, rotor, winding, bearings, and casing.
 The force of attraction or repulsion between the stator or rotor fields causes the motor to rotate.
 The components of a motor are described in detail in this article.

-Parts of Electric Motor
+Main Parts of Electric Motor

 1. Stator